KiltedCode/khandaria-campaign/sessions/2023/2023-05-24-easy-bake-mountain-oven.md

 `Mel` is curious about the "old wound"
 meta flashback
-> started with magic storm with elementals that happens occassionally in midsummer in Ur'gench
+> started with magic storm with elementals that happens occasionally in midsummer in Ur'gench
 > if they touch you, both take damage, kept coming back
 > `Belsaran` latched down on one with hand until destroyed one
-> then when touched evil altar in castle, activated and sucked energy destorying altar
+> then when touched evil altar in castle, activated and sucked energy destroying altar

 `Belsaran` wants to leave out details of able to suck power from altars
 but because `Mel` spins such good tale ends up telling more than want to